 Living With Fire Resources

-Friends and partners have created a public lands stewardship program to stop the spread of invasive plants as hikers return to trails.Learn How You Can Help
+Friends and partners created a land stewardship program to stop the spread of invasive plants in burned and non-burned areas.

 Educating Hikers on the Trails

 Friends and partners started a program to place friendly volunteers at popular trailheads in the Gorge and Mt.
 Hood areas.